serendatapy/hello-world/readme.txt

 not easy to have faith in this juggling of abilities. and even more difficult to feel progress if I try to advance all skills at once...OMG!

+I just need to have faith that doing the next right thing will inevitably take me where I want to go, such as on mountains.
+I always say, it's mathematical!
+So what's the next right thing?
 */